ucrcsedept/course-support/learning_modules/containers/podman-setup/TroublshootingPodman.md

 ### <u><b>Podman Machine and Container Errors</b></u>

-This first part will include errors you may receive when starting your machine or container.
+This section will cover errors you may receive when starting your machine or container.
 If your error is unrelated to this and related to an issue in VSCode navigate [here](#vscode-extension-errors).

 Here are some common errors you may encounter and the corresponding troubleshooting steps:
 * <b>Error: failed to connect: dial tcp 127.0.0.1:53132: connect: connection refused</b>